-Most students feel more comfortable with the Limit Comparison test than the Direct Comparison since they test limits with infinity frequently.
+Most students feel more comfortable with the Limit Comparison test than Direct Comparison since they test limits with infinity frequently.
 So, is it imperative to learn the Direct Comparison test or will Limit Comparison solve all of the same series convergence questions?

 It’s worth noting that although the Direct Comparison test is another convergence test to know/memorize, it is significantly less work to determine convergence or divergence than its counterpart, the Limit Comparison test.

-How to use Direct Comparison
+How to use the Direct Comparison Test

 1. If the comparison series converges, we need the terms of our given series to be smaller than the terms of the comparison series to also converge.

 2. If the comparison series diverges, we need the terms of our given series to be larger than the terms of the comparison to also diverge.

 Showing that the terms of our given series are larger or smaller than the terms of a comparison series can be challenging for students.
 A helpful hint for a lot of problems, since they're usually fractions, is to compare denominators.
 The larger the denominator, the smaller the number, as seen in the worked out example above.
 Or, in the second example below, the smaller the denominator leads to a bigger number.